yogsototh/Scratch/multi/blog/programming-language-experience.md

 fr: C'est à peu prêt le seul intérêt de ce langage.

 en: Today this language is obsolescent.
-en: It not even a good language to learn programming.
+en: It is not even good to learn programming.
-en: I know there exist some compiler now.
+en: I know some compiler exists now.
 en: But this is not enough to try to learn it.

 fr: Aujourd'hui ce langage est tombé en désuétude.